csorianot/godmc_wiki/Phenotype-and-covariate-data.md

 Note the capitalisation!!

 We are expecting height in metres and BMI in kg/m2 units.
-We are splitting the ewas by age automatically (everyone together, below 18, above 18 for each trait).
+We are splitting the EWAS by age automatically (everyone together, below 18, above 18 for each trait).

 ## Cell counts